 In the state of Florida, it is unlawful for a driver to operate a motor vehicle that they have not had inspected and registered.
 Nevertheless, countless motorists do just that every day.

 So, what should you do if you get hit by a motorist in an untested vehicle?
-At Lavent Law, PA, we recommend taking the following steps after your car accident:
+At Lavent Law Personal Injury Lawyer, we recommend taking the following steps after your car accident:

 Seek Immediate Medical Treatment (If Needed)